• Skip to main content

 Don’t go into great depth, just develop keywords and phrases that hint at what each of the futures could expand into.
 There is plenty of work ahead to develop the scenario stories and the logic that drives them.

-It is important to note that the moment the uncertainties cross, the scenario planner should place themselves at the center of the intersection, which is “the now.”
-During the selection phase, the planner should, rather than worry about the path, leap quickly to the ultimate expression of the two ideas within the context of the focal question, which ideally includes a temporal description.
-In the case of our example, “What does learning look like in 2030?” the far edge reflects speculation about what the world looks like in 2030 under the constraints imposed by the two uncertainties.
+It is important to note that the moment the uncertainties cross, the scenario planner should place themselves at the intersection, which is “the now.”
+During the selection phase, the planner should, rather than worrying about the path, quickly leap to the ultimate expression of the two ideas within the context of the focal question, which ideally includes a temporal description.
+In our example, “What does learning look like in 2030?” the far edge reflects speculation about what the world will look like in 2030 under the constraints imposed by the two uncertainties.
 That means the ideas about the future jotted down in the quadrants are 2030 attribute values, not those from 2014.

 And once properly oriented, the scenario planner (or team) starts talking to themselves.
 Quite literally talking to themselves, as this is often the best way to understand a futures quadrant quickly.
 As ideas arrive, jot them down on sticky notes or just on the paper itself (or on the computer).
 Don’t be afraid to second-guess the initial answers, as they will evolve over time.